Keke Palmer’s Abuse Allegations Spotlight How Black Women Are Disproportionately Victims Of Domestic Violence

 What the research shows

-According to data from the Institute for Women’ Policy Research (IWPR), “[m]ore than four in ten Black women experience physical violence from an intimate partner during their lifetimes.
+According to data from the Institute for Women’ Policy Research (IWPR), “[m]ore than 4 in 10 Black women experience physical violence from an intimate partner during their lifetimes.
 White women, Latinas, and Asian/Pacific Islander women report lower rates;” and “Black women also experience significantly higher rates of psychological abuse—including humiliation, insults, name-calling, and coercive control—than do women overall.”

 On a more granular level, while IWPR found that about 31% of all women will experience domestic violence in their lives, that rate spikes to more than 40% when the victims are Black women.